-After Elizabeth spoke to her mother about her results, Elizabeth discovered her mom had Polycystic Ovary Syndrome.
+After Elizabeth spoke to her mother about her results, Elizabeth discovered her mom had polycystic ovary syndrome.

 “You’d think this is when I would be diagnosed with PCOS, right?
 Unfortunately, my GYN at the time told me it would be useless to do further testing since, as she put it, ‘I didn’t want to have kids yet and I was going on birth control anyway.’”

-Cherokee Women’s Health Diagnosed Me with PCOS
+Finally, the GYN at Cherokee Women’s Health Diagnosed Me With PCOS

 As Elizabeth was attending college, she noticed her pain and heavy bleeding were relieved, but she was very fatigued, and was eventually diagnosed with depression.

 After graduation, Elizabeth moved to Woodstock, GA, where she discovered Cherokee Women’s Health Specialists.
-After visiting a gynecologist and having more bloodwork tests, she was diagnosed with Polycystic Ovary Syndrome.
+After visiting a gynecologist and having more bloodwork tests, she was diagnosed with polycystic ovary syndrome.

 “Even though I suspected I had PCOS for a while, it was a major relief to get a formal diagnosis.
 I was much kinder to myself and was excited to finally stop suffering from my symptoms.”

-Finding a Treatment Plan
+Receiving a Treatment Plan for PCOS

 Her doctor discussed the different treatment options, and together they chose the best option for her situation.
 Each patient diagnosed with PCOS has different symptoms and is in various phases of life.
 Discussing the treatment plans with your physician is the best way to manage and control your PCOS symptoms to be able to enjoy the best quality of life.

-Polycystic Ovary Syndrome is not a health condition that can go away, so make an appointment with your gynecologist.
+Polycystic ovary syndrome is not a health condition that can go away, so make an appointment with your gynecologist.
 They will help rule out other potential causes and come up with a treatment plan.
 At Cherokee Women’s Health, our board-certified OB/GYNs are very experienced in diagnosing and treating symptoms of PCOS.